How to Set Up Pay Periods to Work With Pay Dates

 Sunday Saturday

-Companies can vary when it comes to setting up their pay periods.
-It is important to check with the U.S Department of Labor Wage and Hour Division for your state’s payday requirements.
-Some of the most common periods include:
+Regarding the process, companies may take different routes when setting up their pay periods.
+It's important to check with the U.S Department of Labor Wage and Hour Division for your state’s payday requirements.
+Some of the most common pay periods include:

-1. Weekly pay periods - When employees are paid on a weekly basis typically based on a 40 hour workweek (for hourly employees and before overtime).
-For example, every Thursday or Friday of the week.
-This pay method used to be common, but has become less popular due to payroll expenses.
+1. Weekly pay periods - Employees are paid on a weekly basis.
+This variation is typically based on a 40-hour workweek (for hourly employees, before overtime).
+For example, paychecks would be disbursed weekly, on a Thursday or Friday.
+While this pay option was once incredibly popular, it has become much less so as of late due to payroll expenses.

 • Cons: Higher payroll costs due to frequent processing.